Yorkshire terriers are the most popular breed of toy dogs.

 That is why you need to quietly and calmly move your kid away from the dog.
 Make sure your child is safe, then comfort the dog.

 In the future, pay attention to the dog’s warning signs.
 And don’t let your child play with the dog unsupervised.
+While it is extremely rare, there is a very slight possibility a yorkie can kill a human infant.

 Let Your Yorkie Know You Can Protect It